 The new mix: a focus on customer journeys

-It’s time to revisit the marketing mix and make it more expansive, reflective of today’s digital reality.
+It’s time to revisit the marketing mix and make it more reflective of today’s digital reality.
 The four Ps should now evolve to the four Es–experience, exchange, everyplace, and evangelism.

 From product to experience

 Curate a personalized experience that delights customers and leaves them eager for further engagement.
-Just like how every dish in a seven-course fine dining is a gastronomic experience, businesses should shift from only selling products to mapping out an individualized journey that helps customers form a connection with not just specific products but their brands.
+Just like how every dish in a seven-course fine dining restaurant is a gastronomic experience, businesses should shift from only selling products to mapping out an individualized journey that helps customers form a connection with not just specific products, but their brands.

 From place to everyplace

 The route to purchase is no longer linear.
 Customers today can forge their own purchasing journey through multiple touch points.
 It is imperative for marketers to identify the most visited channels and understand the specific sequences in which audiences tend to navigate them.
 By uncovering such behavioral insights, brands can engage their audiences with far less friction for optimum impact.